ISpotHate/API/SETUP.md

-Install locally or on a VM
+Install locally or on a VM:

 ```
 pip3 install -U pip